 While meditation and mindfulness apps can help prepare you for sleep, it’s also important to have a comfortable, safe place to rest.
 These are some ways to prepare your child’s space for a more soothing, calming environment.

 Aromatherapy has skyrocketed in popularity in recent years, with experts and users alike proclaiming the calming effects of lavender and sweet orange to promote better, restful sleep.
-Today, diffusers come in all shapes, sizes and colors, so you can choose a fun design for your child’s room.
+Today, diffusers come in all shapes, sizes and colors so that you can choose a fun design for your child’s room.

 It is hard to sleep when you don’t have a comfortable bed to enjoy.
 The growing bodies of children especially need a comfortable platform to sleep on, so if your child is having trouble sleeping, you should reevaluate the bedding.